Skip to main content

 Option 1 - in Settings

-Create a webhook in Settings
+How to create a webhook in Settings:

 • Enter a Destination URL